Helping make the worst times a little better.

 Home hospice exam/quality of life consultations - Starts at $325

 Includes local house call (additional travel fees may apply), exam/consultation and development of hospice plan for pet, if needed, as well as euthanasia if elected during the consultation.

-Cremation prices depend on the weight of your pet and whether or not you prefer to have their cremains (ashes) returned as well as whether or not you'd like a clay paw print made (included with private cremations).
-Please contact for an estimate.
+Cremation prices depend on the weight of your pet and whether or not you prefer to have their cremains (ashes) returned to you.
+Please contact us for an estimate.
 Private cremation fees include delivery of cremains back to the pet's home within our local travel area.
 Delivery can be arranged outside of our local travel area for an additional fee or we can schedule a meeting for you to pickup the cremains in Castle Rock.
-A pickup fee of $25+ dollars will apply to any pets that die naturally to cover travel costs (this may need to be added to an estimate that was given with a home euthanasia visit if the pet dies before the appointment and cremation is still sought).
+A pickup fee of $30+ dollars will apply to any pets that die naturally to cover travel costs (this may need to be added to an estimate that was given with a home euthanasia visit if the pet dies before the appointment and cremation is still sought).

 Local range is ~30 minutes from Castle Rock.
 Beyond that, a travel fee will apply.

 After hours fee- $100-200+

-Weekend and after hours appointments will be made as we're available but are subject to additional fees.
+Weekend and after hours services will be provided as we're available but are subject to additional fees.

 Cancellation policy: We understand that situations change and/or pets may die before we arrive and appointments may need to be cancelled.
 We also do request as much notice as possible for any cancellations so that we can fill that spot with another patient in need.
 Last minute cancellations may incur charges as outlined below:

-If the appointment is cancelled before the doctor has departed for your house, there will be no fees assessed.
+If the appointment is cancelled before the doctor has departed for your appointment, there will be no fees assessed.

 If the doctor performs an exam and/or consultation and we decide not to euthanize the pet, the full fee will still be charged for the home hospice consultation.